Code-Institute-Submissions/SamHarms-MS1/README.md

 - When the site was pushed to GitHub the hero image was not showing.
 I researched why this was happening and [this StackOverflow post](https://stackoverflow.com/questions/47135470/background-image-not-showing-on-gh-pages) helped solve the issue.
 The file path in my style.css file needed to be updated from "/assets/images/hero-image-tax.jpg" to "../images/hero-image-tax.jpg".

+- I had started the project using Bootstrap 5 but switched to Bootstrap 4.5 shortly after starting.
+When I switched one of the four team members was being pushed to the next line at desktop size, eventhough I had my columns set to col-lg-3.
+The issue was fixed by adding "background-clip: padding-box;" and
+    "border: 10px solid transparent;" as advised in [this](https://stackoverflow.com/questions/19010845/how-do-i-add-a-margin-between-bootstrap-columns-without-wrapping) StackOverflow post.

+- The text in the services flipcards was not centering.
+This was fixed by adding the following code as suggested by my mentor:

+   .center {
+   position:absolute;
+    top: 50%;
+    left: 50%;
+    transform: translate(-50%,-50%);
+}

 ### Known Bugs

+- On small mobile screens the navbar toggler is pushed down onto a seperate line below the navbar.

 ## Deployment